zeebinz/kohana-generator/guide/generator/tasks.md

 This should give you the main help page for the Generator module in the usual Minion format.
 Along with general info, it should include something like this:

-	Usage: minion generate:GENERATOR [options]
+	Usage: minion generate:GENERATOR [arguments] [options]

 	Common options for all generators:

-	  --help      # Show each generator's options and usage --pretend   # Run the generator without making changes --force     # Replace any existing files
+	  --help       :  Show each generator's options and usage --pretend    :  Run the generator without making changes --force      :  Replace any existing files
-	  --quiet     # Don't output any status messages --inspect   # View the rendered output only --no-ask    # Don't ask for any user input
-	  --remove    # Delete files and empty directories --verbose   # Show more information when running --no-ansi   # Disable ANSI output, e.g. colors
+	  --quiet      :  Don't output any status messages --inspect    :  View the rendered output only --no-ask     :  Don't ask for any user input --remove     :  Delete files and empty directories --verbose    :  Show more information when running --no-ansi    :  Disable ANSI output, e.g. colors

 	  --template=VIEW

-	    The view to use instead of the default view template, stored in the views folder.
+	    The view to use instead of the default view template, stored in the /views folder.

-	  --module=FOLDER
+	  --module=NAME|FOLDER

-	    A valid module folder under MODPATH in which to create the files instead of the default APPPATH.
+	    Either a loaded module name as defined in the bootstrap, or a valid folder name under MODPATH in which to create the files instead of the default APPPATH.

 	  --config=GROUP

-	    The config group to use with this task instead of the default 'generator'.
+	    The config group to use with this task instead of the default value 'generator'.

 	Available generators: